rahul228646/DSA-and-CP/Graphs/README.md

 ## Algorithms For Graph

    ### Union Find
-     used to keeps track of a set of elements partitioned into a number of disjoint subsets.
+     - used to keeps track of a set of elements partitioned into a number of disjoint subsets.
-     Two operations
+     - Two operations :
           Find: Determine which subset a particular element is in.
           Union: Join two subsets into a single subset.

-     It can be used to detect cycle
+     - It can be used to detect cycle in ** Undirected Graph **

-     Time Complexity -
+     - Time Complexity :
           Find : O(N)  (  O(logN) with path Compression )
           Union : O(N) (  O(logN) with path Compression )

    ### Kruskals
-     Kruskals and Prims algo are used to create minimum spanning tree (connected graph with min cost/weight) it used union find algo
+     - Kruskals and Prims algo are used to create minimum spanning tree (connected graph with min cost/weight)
+     - it used union find algo

      Time : O(ElogE + ElogV)
      Space : O(V)

    ### Prims
-     Kruskals and Prims algo are used to create minimum spanning tree (connected graph with min cost/weight) it uses Priority Queue
+     - Kruskals and Prims algo are used to create minimum spanning tree (connected graph with min cost/weight)
+     - it uses Priority Queue

        Time: O(E.logV)
        Space: O(V)

    ### Dijkstra’s Algo
-     Dijkstra’s is used to find the shortest paths from the source to all vertices in the given graph.
+     - Dijkstra’s is used to find the shortest paths from the source to all vertices in the given graph.
+     - Dijkstra’s algorithm doesn’t work for graphs with negative weight cycles.
+     - it uses Priority Queue

+       Time : O(E log V)
+       Space : O(V)

    ### Bellman–Ford Algo
      Bellman–Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other